cgoliver/cgoliver.github.io/_posts/2017-09-07-comprehensive.md

 However, in reality (and especially for RNA) we will have dependencies between different positions, so we can say something like $P(X_1 \vert X_2, X_5)$ which means that the probability distribution over $X_1$ depends on two other variable $X_2$ and $X_5$.
 The graph structure of a Bayes net captures these dependencies where the parents of the node are the conditioning variables.

+$$ P(X_1,..., X_n) = \prod_{\pi_i} P(X_i \vert \pi_i) $$

-In order to parametrize a Bayes net, we have to estimate the probability distribution at each node given its parents.
+In order to parametrize a Bayes net, we have to estimate the probability distribution at each node given its parents $\pi_i$.
 In our case, the distribution is a multinomial over the four possible nucleotides and we use a table to compute empirical frequencies for all possible assignments of the parent variables to produce the conditional probability distribution at a node.
 Given this parametrization we can compute the probability that an observed sequence was generated by a given bayesian network.
 By building several models for each 3D module, we can then easily select the module that was most likely to produce the observed sequence as a form of 3D structure prediction.

 **Limitations:**: `RMDetect` trains its models from sequences that are not all necessarily validated to manifest the same 3D structure and assumes that sequence homology implies belonging to the same 3D module.
 While this helps in providing a substantial amount of training data, it is possible that biases are being introduced with this assumption.
 Of course, the predictive power is also limited by the number of modules that are defined.